MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/intercompany-manage.md

 ---
 title: Managing intercompany transactions
-description: With the Intercompany functionality, you can simplify business processes and transactions between companies within the same organisation.
+description: 'With the Intercompany functionality, you can simplify business processes and transactions between companies within the same organisation.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: IC, group, consolidation, affiliate, subsidiary ms.search.form: 605
+ms.search.keywords: 'IC, group, consolidation, affiliate, subsidiary' ms.search.form: 605
 ms.date: 08/11/2021
 ms.author: edupont
-ms.openlocfilehash: 356a484df2445dac39c02b9341cb9a0660a07467
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8511665"
 ---
-# <a name="managing-intercompany-transactions"></a>Managing Intercompany Transactions
+# Managing Intercompany Transactions

 The intercompany transactions capabilities are designed for users who control more than one legal business entity and have set up multiple companies to separate the accounting functions of each of these entities.
 This broad description applies to many users, especially those operating in international markets or regions with widely disparate business cultures and regulatory environments.